Trusted, experienced, expert

 A buy-to-let mortgage is a type of mortgage designed specifically for those who want to purchase a property to rent out, rather than live in themselves.
 Whether you're an experienced landlord looking to expand your property portfolio or a first-time investor, a buy-to-let mortgage can help you finance the purchase of a rental property.
 Unlike standard residential mortgages, buy-to-let mortgages are assessed differently, with lenders often focusing more on the potential rental income from the property than on your personal income or affordability alone.

-The amount you can borrow is related to the expected rental yield, not the borrower’s income.
+The amount you can borrow for a buy-to-let mortgage is related to the expected rental yield, not the borrower’s income.

 Typically, you’ll need 25% of the property’s value for your deposit.
 Fees are often higher, too.
 But this depends on the lender.